kevinakasam/FrankEnstein-Duct/User Mods/n4t3y/AIO 5015 Ducts/README.md

 <img src="./IMAGES/Bracket.png"/>

-The bracket should slide easily into the slot in the mount:
+The bracket should slide easily into the slot in the mount (take note of orientation of bracket in the mount):

 <img src="./IMAGES/MountwBracket.png"/>
 <img src="./IMAGES/Assembled.png"/>